wildabeast/appmaker/readme.md

 The folders in /nudgepad are:

 - /nudgepad/active Contains simple text files where filename is the domain and content is the port.
-As sites start and stop, files are created and removed.
+As projects start and stop, files are created and removed.
-- /nudgepad/backup Contains a backup copy of /nudgepad/sites that eschews some operational data for faster backups.
+- /nudgepad/backup Contains a backup copy of /nudgepad/projects that eschews some operational data for faster backups.
-- /nudgepad/logs Contains log files for the panel server and proxy server (not individual sites!).
+- /nudgepad/logs Contains log files for the panel server and proxy server (not individual projects!).
 - /nudgepad/panel Allows you to skin the NudgePad panel look and feel.
 - /nudgepad/ports Contains simple text files where filename is the port and content is the domain.
-As sites start and stop, files are created and removed.
+As projects start and stop, files are created and removed.
-- /nudgepad/sites Contains all the data for every site.
+- /nudgepad/projects Contains all the data for every project.
 - /nudgepad/temp Contains temp files for panel and proxy.

-The data for a site "foo.com" is stored in /nudgepad/sites/foo.com/ and looks like this:
+The data for a project "foo.com" is stored in /nudgepad/projects/foo.com/ and looks like this:

 - packages/ Contains Node.js packages to include onstart.
 Each package extends the app object.
 So your package should export one function which takes an express app object as a param and extends it.
-- logs/ Contains site log files.
+- logs/ Contains project log files.
 - pages/ Contains the pages that are edited by the Design Tool.
 Encoded in Space/Scraps
 - posts/ Contains blog posts for blog module.
 Encoded in Space.
 - public/ Serves any assets.
 Can add any html/images/css/js etc. Normal public web folder.
-- settings/ Stores site settings.
+- settings/ Stores project settings.
 Each setting is either a Space object or a one liner text file.
 API in flux.
 - surveys/ Stores form posts encoded in Space.
-- temp/ Stores temporary site data.
+- temp/ Stores temporary project data.
 - timelines/ Stores diffs of pages generated by Design tool.
 Encoded in Space.
 - workers/ Stores user records.
 Each user is a file encoded in Space.